petersen65/PL0/README.md

 	* new emulation engine that JIT-compiles intermediate language code into pseudo-assembler code which the emulator can execute

 * H2 2024, Compiler version 3.0.0 2024, enhance programming language and generate assembler
-	* improve emulator target pseudo-assembler code to be more Intel CPU like with more primitives
+	* improve emulator target pseudo-assembler code to be more Intel CPU like with more primitives and downward growing stack
 	* implement analyzers and optimizers documented in compiler construction literature (code flow and data flow analysis, context flow graph, DAG)
 	* integrate Pascal-like scanner and parser into the PL/0 scanner and parser
 	* support for Intel x86_64 assembler generation (e.g. nasm, gcc asm, clib-linkage, bare metal target based on uefi, LLVM IR)